Best Day Trips From Chandler: Easy One-Day Adventures

 guided cave creek horseback rides

-3. What to bring: closed-toe shoes, sun protection, arrive early to check in.
+3. What to bring: closed-toe shoes, sun protection, and water; arrive early to check in.

 Spend the Day Underground at Kartchner Caverns State Park